 The Green Funds: Energy & Environment Loans – CEI is a leader in green lending within Maine.
 We have energy loan funds for small, start-up businesses or established companies working in the renewable energy or environmental products and services fields.
 We believe firms in this sector have great promise in meeting the triple bottom line, producing economic, employment and ecological outcomes.
 Through them, Maine has the opportunity to stabilize energy supply and costs, reduce waste and shrink carbon emissions.
 We have taken the time to learn about emerging technologies and are committed to seeing them established in Maine, backed by our energy loans, sound business planning and financing.
 CEI works regularly with Efficiency Maine and the Office of Energy Independence and Security on energy audit, incentive and subsidy opportunities helpful to Maine businesses.

 We will be pleased to meet with you and to learn about your prospective technology, product or service.
-Please contact: Stephen Cole, Director, Natural Resources & Sustainable Communities, or Michael Finnegan, Senior Vice President, Lending, by email, or call us at 207-882-7552.
+Contact: Stephen Cole, Director, Natural Resources & Sustainable Communities, or Michael Finnegan, Senior Vice President, Lending, by email, or call us at 207-882-7552.

 Healthy Food Finance Initiative – The purpose of HFFI is to increase the availability and affordability of healthy food for residents of geographic areas characterized by low food access.
 It is a flexible capital fund focused on food retail – farm stands and CSAs to independent grocery stores – business development and finance in underserved areas in Maine and New England.
 Priority will be given to retail operations that source from local producers and food supply chain businesses.
 Financing is also available to food supply chain enterprises and non-profit organizations that support the local agricultural economy, such as food banks or farm-to-institution (schools, jails, hospitals, assisted living facilities, etc.) groups.